 - *Transition program fee will be approx AU $1,200.

-You will learn in our Simulated Hospital Environment and Immersive Learning Centre at our Moorabbin campus.
-Delivery at our new Bourke Street campus is pending Australian Nursing and Midwifery Accreditation Council (ANMAC) approval.
+You will learn in our Simulated Hospital Environment and Immersive Learning Centre at both our Moorabbin and Bourke St Campuses.

-We have industry current nursing staff who will support you through the course.
-You will learn through a combination of on-campus theory, simulation activities in the nursing environment and supported clinical placements in a variety of clinical settings.
+Our industry-current, qualified Nurse teachers/staff will support you through the course.
+You will learn through a combination of on-campus theory, simulation activities in a nursing environment, and supported clinical placements in a variety of clinical settings.

-The range of clinical placements reflects the diverse opportunities for employment for enrolled nurses in the health workforce, which may include aged care, rehabilitation, sub-acute and acute settings.
+The range of clinical placements reflects the diverse opportunities for employment for enrolled nurses in the health workforce, which includes aged care, rehabilitation, community, sub-acute, and acute settings.